w5xd/WriteLogRunMode/ReadMe.txt

 Two Radio Run Mode processor for WriteLog.

-Version 1.0.0.9
+Version 1.0.2.2
-17 February, 2015
+16 March, 2016

 This is a Two Radio run mode keyboard shortcut extension for WriteLog.

-It is definitely experimental.
+It is experimental.
+But, on the other hand, it has also been successfully used to sustain very high rates.
 Use it at your own risk.

 Why would I want this?